-- Be publicly announced by the parties and/ or disclosed in regulatory filings or otherwise accessible in the public domain; - Relate to a renewable energy project that is physically located in Canada; - Relate to a new renewable energy project where the transaction announcement is prior to, or within, six months of project commissioning, or supports financial close of renewable energy infrastructure that leads to "additionality" or a material impact towards the buyer's goals (e.g., repowering); - Be between a buyer and a project developer that is a distinct corporate entity from the buyer and not controlled by the buyer; - Employ one of the following procurement mechanisms: a physical power purchase agreement (PPA), a virtual power purchase agreement (vPPA), a green tariff, or some other deal that demonstrably contributed to the new project's ability to secure financing or material impact (additionality); AND - Involve a non-utility buyer, either directly participating in the PPA or vPPA or as a purchaser or subscriber in a utility green tariff program or sleeve deal.
+- Be publicly announced by the parties and/ or disclosed in regulatory filings or otherwise accessible in the public domain; - Relate to a renewable energy project that is physically located in Canada; - Relate to a new renewable energy project where the transaction predates project commissioning or supports financial close of renewable energy infrastructure that leads to "additionality" or a material impact towards the buyer's goals (e.g. repowering); - Be between a buyer and a project developer that is a distinct corporate entity from the buyer and not controlled by the buyer; - Employ one of the following procurement mechanisms: a physical power purchase agreement (PPA), a virtual power purchase agreement (vPPA), a green tariff, or some other deal that demonstrably contributed to the new project's ability to secure financing or material impact (additionality); AND - Involve a non-utility buyer, either directly participating in the PPA or vPPA or as a purchaser or subscriber in a utility green tariff program or sleeve deal.